-In addition to complying with the General Requirements for Agricultural Development in Section 15.13.1 above, pproposal's for intensive poultry/pig units or similar specialised agricultural developments shall be required to provide satisfactory details of measures to address waste and emissions such as litter, slurry, etc, generated by the development are provided.
+In addition to complying with the General Requirements for Agricultural Development in Section 15.13.1 above, proposals for intensive poultry/pig units or similar specialised agricultural developments shall be required to provide satisfactory details of measures to address waste and emissions such as litter, slurry, etc, generated by the development are provided.

-Intensive Agriculture /Poultry and Pig Farming Policy AGP 2 Proposals for intensive agricultural developments shall comply with Sections 15.13.2 in Chapter 15 of the Monaghan County Development Plan 2025-2031.
+Intensive Agriculture /Poultry and Pig Farming Policy AGP 2 Proposals for intensive agricultural developments shall comply with Section 15.13.2 of the Monaghan County Development Plan 2025-2031.